TigreFramework/Framework/README.md

     </VirtualHost>

 ## NGINX FastCGI
-The NGINX FastCGI was not build yet.
+The NGINX FastCGI is not yet ready.

 ## Road Map
-The next features that going to be added soon is listed bellow, note that it's not in order.
+The next features to be added soon are listed below, not in any particular order:

 - Database Connection Manager
 - NGINX FastCGI Driver